MicrosoftDocs/windows-itpro-docs/windows/manage/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 To turn off **Let apps use my advertising ID for experiences across apps (turning this off will reset your ID)**:

+> [!NOTE]
-> **Note:** When you turn this feature off in the UI, it turns off the advertising ID, not just resets it.
+> When you turn this feature off in the UI, it turns off the advertising ID, not just resets it.

 -   Turn off the feature in the UI.